 Should I Retire Now?

 No hard-and-fast rule mandates you must retire at 65.
-More seniors are choosing to work past the retirement age nowadays, and some are foregoing retirement altogether.
+More seniors are choosing to work past the retirement age nowadays, and some are forgoing retirement altogether.

 Social Security offers financial incentives to delay retirement.
 Currently, the retirement age for a worker born between 1943 and 1954 is 66.
-According to the Social Security administration, a 67-year-old worker will receive 108 percent of their monthly Social Security benefit because they delayed receiving benefits for a year.
+According to the Social Security Administration, working an extra year results in the worker receiving 108% of their monthly Social Security benefit because they delayed receiving benefits for a year.

-Additionally, at 70, they’ll receive 132 percent of their monthly benefit because they delayed getting benefits for four years.
-After age 70, however, the monthly benefit for delaying retirement stops increasing.
+If they wait until age 70, they’ll receive 132% of their monthly benefit because they delayed getting benefits for four years.
+After age 70, however, delaying retirement stops increasing benefits.

 Avoid Retirement Pitfalls